GoldenKacper/Concurrent-Programming/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+If you already have a project prepared, we refer you to the quick guide

-_For more examples, please refer to the [Documentation](https://example.com)_
+<a href="https://raw.githubusercontent.com/GoldenKacper/Concurrent-Programming/main/videos/tutorial.mp4">View short tutorial</a>

 ## Roadmap